 - A grade of ZF (or ZDF for developmental courses and support modules or ZPF for pass/fail courses) will be assigned to students who stop attending before the end of the 10th week of the semester or its equivalent and do not withdraw themselves or receive an instructor withdrawal.
 A ZF grade is calculated as an F in the student’s CGPA.

-Grades must be submitted as specified by the Office of the Registrar.
+Grades must be submitted as specified by the Records & Registration office.

 B. Change of Final Grade

 Except for academic grievances, after a final grade has been submitted, the instructor can change the grade within four weeks by filling out the required form and getting the signature of the Department Chair.
 After four weeks, such a change also requires the signature of the Appropriate Associate Vice President.

 The grade of Incomplete (I) may be given at the discretion of the instructor.
 The instructor must submit a change of grade by the end of the next fall or spring Semester, whichever comes first.
 If the work is not completed, the I will become an F.